-Boilerplate text to be added at the beginning of the section: This section presents an overview of results reported and contributed to, by the CGIAR Research Initiative on [Initiative short name's] from 2022 to 2024.
-These results align with the CGIAR Results Framework and [Initiative short name's] theory of change.
+Boilerplate text to be added at the beginning of the section: This section provides an overview of results reported by [SGP name] from 2023 to 2024.
+These results align with the CGIAR Results Framework and [SGP name's] theory of change.
 Further information on these results is available through the CGIAR Results Dashboard.